marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-14-2.png)

-This results in the same subgroup structure as before, but with less flexible curves.
+This yields the same subgroup structure as the first tree, but with more flexible yet not too wiggly curves.

 ## Subgroup detection in penalized or smoothing splines